Leviatw/DFIM_BatteryCoating/README.md

 **Note:** Users are responsible for creating the specified local storage paths.

+## DFIM
+`DFIM_BatteryCoating.ipynb` includes the implementation of the proposed method.

+## MEWMA
+`MEWMA.ipynb` includes the implementation of the baseline MEWMA proposed by Wang and Lai (2019).

+## MGLR
+`DFIM_BatteryCoating.ipynb` includes the implementation of the baseline MGLR proposed by He et al. (2016).
+For more details, one can also refer to GitHub repository at https://github.com/fmegahed/image-mglr.

-## Implementation
+## ST-SSD
+The folder `STSSD` includes the implementation of the baseline ST-SSD proposed by Yan et al. (2018).
+For more details, one can also refer to GitHub repository at https://github.com/hyan46/STSSD.
+The results are produced in GaTech ISyE HTCondor Cluster.
+The software environment is Python 3.8.13 running in a virtual environment on Linux servers.
+For the background on HTCondor Cluster, one can refer to  https://github.com/BillHuang01/condor_tutorial.

+**Note 1:**
-`DFIM_BatteryCoating.ipynb` includes the implementation of the proposed method, enabling the regeneration of results in Table 1, 2, 3, and S.2 for DFIM.
-To achieve stable statistical performance, ensure that the arguments, such as sequence length and the number of sequences, match those in the paper.
+To achieve stable statistical performance, ensure that the arguments, such as the training sequence length and the number of sequences for monitoring, match those in the paper.

+**Note 2:**
+Since simulations contain a group of settings, the code specify the setting by a series of arguments, including `ControlType`, `DataType`, `DistType`, `phi`, `rho`, `CovType`, `DeltaNorm` and `ShiftType`.

+**Note 3:**
 Given the significant memory cost of the data, it is recommended that users customize the code to generate data in an online manner for monitoring, especially for high-dimensional Type 2 data.
 Additionally, consider monitoring sequences in parallel for efficiency.